superflowagent/tactivo/docs/archived/CREDIT_SYSTEM.md

 **Creating a class event with 2 clients:**
 ```
 1. User creates class event → assigns Client A & B
-2. Event saved to PocketBase
+2. Event saved to the backend
 3. creditManager.onEventCreate() runs:
    - Fetches Client A → credits: 10 → updates to 9
    - Fetches Client B → credits: 5 → updates to 4